wragge/research-notebook/_notes/historic-hansard/investigating-the-hansard-black-hole.md

 If you search ParlInfo for the date in the XML file above, [20 September 1907](http://parlinfo.aph.gov.au/parlInfo/search/summary/summary.w3p;adv=yes;orderBy=date-eLast;page=0;query=Date%3A20%2F09%2F1907%20%3E%3E%2020%2F09%2F1907%20Dataset%3Ahansards,hansards80;resCount=Default), just one result is returned.
 This is odd -- normally you'd expect to see a list of the debates and questions that made up the day's proceedings.
 For example the previous day, [19 September 1907](http://parlinfo.aph.gov.au/parlInfo/search/summary/summary.w3p;adv=yes;orderBy=date-eLast;page=0;query=Date%3A20%2F09%2F1907%20%3E%3E%2020%2F09%2F1907%20Dataset%3Ahansards,hansards80;resCount=Default), returns 75 results.

 If you click on the single result for 20 September 1907, you'll notice again that there isn't the usual nested list of the day's proceedings in the left hand column.
 It's just empty.
 If you click on the 'View/Save XML' link you'll see the same empty XML file I harvested.
 The 'Download fragment' link provides an empty PDF template.
-Interestingly, if you click on the 'Download full day's Hansard' you get a PDF file that says it has 30 pages, but only the first page is visible.
+Interestingly, if you click on the 'Download full day's Hansard' you get a PDF file that says it has 30 pages, but only the first page is visible. (**Update, 5 July 2016**: I think this problem with PDFs loading was just a browser issue.)

 Ok, so something clearly has gone wrong in the scanning/OCR/markup process.
 These things happen.
 The question is, what is the impact on users who have assumed that ParlInfo provides a full record of Hansard.